-Hannah Medd is a marine biologist with a strong focus on shark and ray conservation.
-She founded the American Shark Conservancy (ASC), a non-profit organization dedicated to the conservation and sustainable management of elasmobranchs through science and outreach, increasing science literacy and engaging the public in solution-based actions.
+Hannah Medd is a conservation scientist with a strong focus on shark and ray conservation.
+She founded the American Shark Conservancy (ASC), a non-profit organization dedicated to the conservation and sustainable management of elasmobranchs through science and outreach, increasing science literacy, and engaging the public in solution-based actions.

 Hannah earned dual Bachelor’s of Science degrees in Marine Biology and Ecology from Florida Institute of Technology in the United States, a graduate diploma in Aquatic Biodiversity: Conservation and Management from the University of Hull in England, and her Master's of Science degree in Zoology from the Marine Biology Research Institute at the University of Cape Town in South Africa.
 Her thesis investigated methods to predict levels of marine biodiversity for resource-limited nations in southern Africa to identify areas for conservation prioritization, supported by the international initiative, Census of Marine Life.

 Hannah enjoyed being in the field early on in her career, conducting research on hermit, horseshoe, and blue crabs, pincushion sea stars, abalone, invasive mussels, and shy shark parasites.
 She gained experience collecting data at sea, monitoring the health of marine resources with NOAA’s Spring Bottom Trawl Survey.

 Her fieldwork experience with sharks in South Africa included tagging great white sharks, collecting DNA samples, and manually tracking their movements using acoustic technology and assisted in an endemic parasite assemblage study of shy sharks.
 She is currently the research assistant for the Bimini Biological Field Station’s Jupiter Shark Project, catching, tagging, tracking, and collecting biological data on large coastal sharks off the Atlantic coast of Florida, USA.